graduateclimateconference/graduateclimateconference.github.io/schedule.md

 ---

 # Schedule
-**Please Note:** The below schedule is the most up-to-date version and was last updated _11:07 am on Thursday, November 6th_.
+**Please Note:** The below schedule is the most up-to-date version.
 Please refer to this schedule for oral and poster session titles and labelling.
 Locations for each event have now been posted.
 <div align="center">
 <img src="/assets/img/GCC_2025_SCHEDULE.png" alt="Conference schedule">
 </div>

+_Last updated 11:07 am on Thursday, November 6th_

 <!--[Abstracts](https://graduateclimateconference.github.io/pdf/GCC2024_abstracts.pdf)-->